opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

   if your Spatial Type intends to interoperate with any other Spatial Type, you need to provide a mechanism to locate a full Coordinate Reference System definition.
-  For example, [GeoPandas](https://geopandas.org) stores a coordinate reference system at the type level of each array of geometries.
+  For example, [GeoPandas](https://geopandas.org) stores a coordinate reference system for each column of geometries.
 - **Defer to existing standards**: Spatial data can be complicated and there is a lot of prior art to draw from.
 Deferring to existing standards for well-worn topics like Coordinate Reference System representation and serialized representation of geometry